helenailic/MachineLearningDoorbell/README.md

   3. Set up hardware
      I. Set up RasPi camera
-       -Can follow this video: youtube.com/watch?v=T8T6S5eFpqE
+       -Can follow this video: youtube.com/watch?v=T8T6S5eFpqE (pay attention to flex cable insertion sides) II.
-     II.
 Connect speakers via USB and audio jack into Pi -Go in RasPi config by typing in 'sudo raspi-config' in the terminal and enable speakers III.
-Use or design a 3D stand for camera and mount (we used Tinkr software) it by any method (we used command strips) IV.
+Use or design a 3D stand for camera and mount (we used Blender software) it by any method (we used command strips) -Blender tutorial video used to gather basics, then experiment: https://www.youtube.com/watch?v=JUhWdGcOHPw IV.
 Place speakers in ideal location to project sound
      V. Connect Pi to power and place within range of camera cord